Seeing with New Eyes: How Intertextual Comparison Enhances Middle School Student Reading

 2. Discover the Author’s Voice and Vision

-Intertextual comparison leads naturally to questions about authorial intent.
-Why did Lewis write Aslan this way?
-What influences shaped the world of Narnia?
+Intertextual comparison naturally leads to questions about authorial intent.
+Why did Lewis portray Aslan in this way?
+What personal convictions and experiences shaped the world of Narnia?

-As students reflect on these connections, they also come to see literature as a personal and purposeful act of communication.
-Learning about Lewis—his faith, his imagination, his worldview—adds richness to the reading and makes literary analysis more human and engaging.
+As students reflect on these connections, they begin to see literature as a personal and purposeful act of communication.
+Learning about Lewis—his faith, imagination, and worldview—adds depth to the reading experience and makes literary analysis more human and meaningful.

 Artistic watercolor portrait of C.S.
 Lewis, British author and Christian thinker, best known for The Lion, the Witch and the Wardrobe.